Nonisothermal global-pressure exactness in fractured multiphase flow with aperture feedback: Projection-based conservative closure beyond exactness

-\end{widetext} Equation \eqref{eq:weak_EL} is the weak Euler--Lagrange condition associated with the constrained minimization problem \eqref{eq:H1proj}.
+Equation~\eqref{eq:weak_EL} is the weak Euler--Lagrange condition associated with the constrained minimization problem \eqref{eq:H1proj}.
 Integrating it by parts yields the equivalent Poisson--Neumann problem

-supplemented by the zero-mean condition \eqref{eq:proj_gauge}, which fixes the additive constant.
+supplemented by the zero-mean constraint included in Eq.~\eqref{eq:H1proj}, which fixes the additive constant.
 The Neumann compatibility condition is automatically satisfied by the divergence theorem, so the zero-mean gauge is the only additional normalization required.